Africa Political & Social Issues

 South Africa: No Country For White Men or 'South Africa: What is Going On?'
 Our subtopics include expropriation of white-owned farms and land; the History of South Africa; Apartheid; African National Congress (ANC); Nelson Mandela; Colonialism; BEE; Crime and Violence in South Africa; Malema; Zuma

-Imperialism: Should Britain Apologize (or Not) for Colonization in Africa?
+Should Britain Apologize (or Not) for Colonialism in Africa?

 Debates on whether Britain should be sorry for their conquests in Africa is still on.
 While many are demanding apologies, others remain kind of indifferent.
 But should the British feel remorseful about their role in colonization or not?
 What do you think?